This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This independent community pharmacy is located on the corner of a busy road opposite Highgate underground station.
-It provides a variety of services including dispensing of NHS and private prescriptions and supervised consumption of medicines.
-It also provides medicines in multi-compartment compliance packs to people who have difficulty remembering to take their medicines.
+It provides a variety of services including dispensing of NHS and private prescriptions, supervised consumption of medicines and the Pharmacy First service under patient group directions (PGDs).
+The pharmacy supplies medicines in multi-compartment compliance packs to people who need this support to manage their medicines at home, and it offers a limited delivery service.

 Inspection summary findings